lsmb-net/Homelab/Server Rack/Readme.md

     - As the basement can periodically flood, I installed wheels onto the bottom of the server rack, which required me to shorten the frame down a bit to fit in the basement.
 - Moved the modem, old router and all of the cabling (old runs and the coax cable in from ISP) into this section of the basement
 - Closed the Server rack's sides with cabinet-grade plywood 1/4"
+      - Added another 2x4 on each side of the front to recess the rails, also put the plywood on the inside just to make it look pretty
 - Replaced the old router (TP-LINK AXE75) with the Lenovo m720q Tiny running OPNSense inside of a Proxmox node(Frodo)
   - I replaced the Wi-Fi function of the router with two TP-Link Omada APs; EAP225(Indoor) and Eap603(Outdoor)
     - At the time of writing this, they are both set up but not placed in their final positions, 225 = Main floor on top of bookshelf, 603 Outside of back end of house.